Franjcf/hybridBiotInterFoam/README.rst

   source /opt/openfoam7x/etc/bashrc

-Then, in the "hybridPorousInterFoam" directory, run:
+Then, in the main "hybridBiotInterFoam" directory, run:

 .. code-block:: bash

   ./Allwmake

-This compiles the libraries "lporousInterfaceProperties.so", "lporousModels.so","lporousTwoPhaseProperties.so" and "lporousImmiscibleIncompressibleTwoPhaseMixture.so" in the standard OpenFOAM user directory : $FOAM_USER_LIBBIN;
+This compiles the libraries "lporousInterfaceProperties.so", "lporousModels.so","lporousTwoPhaseProperties.so", "lporousImmiscibleIncompressibleTwoPhaseMixture.so", and Herschel-Bulkley-Quemada.so in the standard OpenFOAM user directory : $FOAM_USER_LIBBIN;

-The executable solver "hybridPorousInterFoam" is also compiled in the standard OpenFOAM user directory $FOAM_USER_APPBIN.
+The two solver executables "elasticHBIF" and "plasticHBIF" are also compiled in the standard OpenFOAM user directory $FOAM_USER_APPBIN.

 ----------------------------------------------------------------------------